Greensburg: Broken sprinkler head floods some apartments in Troutman's Building

 Nine apartments in the historic Troutman's Building in downtown Greensburg were damaged Tuesday when a sprinkler head broke, sending water cascading throughout the fourth floor hallway of the former department store and into the residences, soaking rugs and walls.

-As restoration workers removed water-logged floor tiles in the hallway late Tuesday night, Daniel Fajt, director of the Westmoreland Non-Profit Housing Corp., management for the apartment building, estimated that several thousand dollars worth of damage was caused by water that streamed out of the sprinkler head.
+As restoration workers removed water-logged floor tiles in the hallway late Tuesday night, Daniel Fajt, director of the Westmoreland Non-Profit Housing Corp., management for the apartment building on South Main Street, estimated that several thousand dollars worth of damage was caused by water that streamed out of the sprinkler head.

 Fajt said he expected the restoration company, Fire Management Control of McDonald, Ohio, to continue work for the next few days.